agangani/CompB_E.Coli/README.md

 According to the code, all the files will be located in OptionA_Anusha_Gangani, however, that can be modified in the code to fit the user's preferred folder name.
 In addition, there is an OptionA.log file under the OptionA_Anusha_Gangani directory where the user can find the following summary:
 1. SPAdes command
 2. prokka command
-3. # of contigs in the genome over 1000
+3. Number of contigs in the genome over 1000
-4. # of base pairs in those contigs
+4. Number of base pairs in those contigs
 5. Annotation results from prokka
 6. Discrepancies with the assembled genome E.coli K12 (NC_000913)